Tips for Seniors Preparing for a Move

 The thought of leaving your long-time home can be overwhelming for most people.
-The years of memories, belongings, and emotions packed into our four walls are enough to keep many people feeling “stuck” when making a major life move.
+The years of memories, belongings, and emotions packed into our four walls are enough to keep many people feeling anxious and reluctant when making a major life move.

 However, there are ways for an older adult to ease the stress of moving and manage the process.
 “Change is difficult, moving and selling shouldn’t be,” is a phrase Dovetail Companies, founded by Erin DiCarlo and Lauren Watts, uses when supporting older adults and their families with transitioning to a new home.
 Dovetail, based in the Greater Boston area, provides one point of contact for all resources needed to experience a major life move with ease.
 Erin and Lauren recently offered us some tips and advice on how to make an older adult’s move to a new home go smoothly.

 Stress Management and Moving

 DiCarlo and Watts say that we as humans tend to focus and dwell on the negative.
 The “Negativity Bias,” also known as the negativity effect, is the notion that things of a more negative nature have a greater effect on one's psychological state and processes than neutral or positive things - even when those things are of equal emotional intensity.

 This bias has a 3:1 ratio, meaning we must outweigh our thoughts, feelings, and emotions with three times the amount of positive experiences just to balance out one negative influence.
 Given that the fears and uncertainties of moving are understandable and very emotional, they can have a disproportional effect that could outweigh the large number of positives.

 Keep this principle in mind as you prepare to make a move.
 Remember why you considered taking this step in the first place.
 What aspects of your home are no longer serving you?
 How is the move going to improve your overall quality of life?